 Dr. Peter Kiener is board director at LAVA Therapeutics.
 Dr. Kiener is an industry veteran with extensive experience in both biologics and immunotherapy, and biopharmaceutical research and development.
 Previously, he was chief scientific officer at Sucampo, which was acquired by Mallinckrodt and served as chief scientific officer of Ambrx Inc., a clinical-stage biopharmaceutical company focused on the development of antibody-drug conjugates (ADCs).
 Dr. Kiener was also president and co-founder of Zyngenia Inc., an early-stage biopharmaceutical company and served as executive vice president and global head of biologics research and development at MedImmune LLC, the global biologics arm of AstraZeneca.
 He received a Bachelor of Science from Lancaster University in Lancaster, UK and his DPhil from Oxford University, Sir William Dunn School of Pathology.

-James Noble, M.A., most recently served as chief executive officer of Adaptimmune Therapeutics plc until 2019 after co-founding it in 2008; he remains on the board.
+James Noble, M.A., most recently served as chief executive officer of Adaptimmune Therapeutics plc until 2019 after co-founding it in 2008 and served on the board of directors until May 2023.
 Prior, Mr. Noble was chief executive officer of Immunocore, which he also co-founded.
 Mr. Noble has also served as a non-executive board director for publicly traded life science companies, including as deputy chairman of GW Pharmaceuticals until its acquisition by Jazz Pharmaceuticals in 2021.
-Currently, Mr. Noble is chairman of Orexo AB, Sutura Therapeutics and Celleron Therapeutics.
+Currently, Mr. Noble is chairman of Orexo AB, Sutura Therapeutics and IngenOx Therapeutics (formerly Celleron Therapeutics).
 Mr. Noble received an M.A. from the University of Oxford.

 Christy J. Oliger has over 30 years of experience in the biopharmaceutical industry and is recognized for building highly effective teams, leading significant product launches and having broad therapeutic expertise.
 Most recently, Ms. Oliger served as senior vice president, Oncology Business Unit Head at Genentech, where she also held numerous senior leadership roles of increasing responsibility across a variety of therapeutic areas including oncology, neurology, rare disease, respiratory, dermatology and immunology.
 In addition, she led Roche’s global portfolio management function comprised of a late-stage development portfolio of greater than 300 projects.
 Prior to Genentech, Ms. Oliger held management positions at Schering-Plough.
 She currently serves as a member of the board at Karyopharm Therapeutics, Reata Pharmaceuticals, and Replimune Therapeutics.
 She was a member of the board of Sierra Oncology until the company was acquired by GSK in 2022.
 Ms. Oliger holds a Bachelor of Arts in Economics from the University of California at Santa Barbara.